thuehn/PowQuty/README.md

 ```

 ## Running powqutyd
-Once all the configuration above are done powqutyd can be started by tyoing:
+Once all the configuration above are done powqutyd can be started by typing:
 ```
 powqutyd &
 ```